Beyond Healthcare Dashboards: Deeper Decision Support

 - Specific measures the system agrees to share in a dashboard.

-Why Healthcare Today Needs More than Dashboards and Static Reports
+Why Healthcare Today Needs More than Hospital Dashboard Software and Static Reports

 Initially, the healthcare industry touted dashboards for their ability to provide insights (actionable information)—not just data that users still need to interpret.
 As health systems’ capacity to manage data grows, however, organizations need more efficient and agile tools to leverage the wealth of information.